EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 #### Anaconda installer **LOCALIZATION** section:

-- **Keyboard** - this section allows you to setup the keyboard layouts, including the default keyboard layout, additionally layout and key combination to switch between them.
+- **Keyboard** - this section allows you to setup the keyboard layouts, including the default keyboard layout, additional layouts and key combination to switch between them.
 - **Language support** - additional languages packages that should be installed.
 - **Time & Date** - you can configure the date, time zone, enable NTP and NTP servers.